RishabhMech/RishabhMech/README.md

     <tr>
       <th class='tg-0pky'>
         <div class='center'>
-          <a href="https://www.linkedin.com/in/innovationgrid/"> 'Afterall an innovation starts with a conversation!' </a>
+          <a href="https://www.linkedin.com/in/innovationgrid/"> 'After all, an innovation starts with a conversation!' </a>
-          </p>&mdash; Rishabh Pandey
+          </p>&mdash; Rishabh.Pandey
         </div>
       </th>
       <th class='tg-0pky'>